ahmedwael19/CIE425---Convolutional-Channel-Coding-with-Source-Coding/README.md

 ## SNR vs BER

-For the attached example, the SNR vs BER can be generated in a MATLAB as following :
+For the attached example, the SNR vs BER for both the encoding with the convoluational encoding and without the convolutional encoding can be generated in a MATLAB as following :
 ![alt text](https://raw.githubusercontent.com/ahmedwael19/CIE425---Convolutional-Channel-Coding-with-Source-Coding/master/SNRvsBER.jpg)